Love Hurts (Elaine Paige album)

 Love Hurts is the fifth solo studio album by the English singer Elaine Paige, released in 1985, on the Warner Music label.
 The album peaked at number eight in the UK Albums Chart.
 Originally released on vinyl record and cassette, the album was later released on CD.

 It was the third of Paige's recordings to be produced by Tony Visconti, after Stages in 1983 and Cinema in 1984, and was recorded at his Good Earth Studios in London.

 With this album, Paige returned to mainstream pop and moved away from her previous two themed albums.
 Only one song was taken from her musical theatre career: "I Know Him So Well", which had been released as a single in 1984, reaching number one in the UK singles chart in early 1985.
 It was recorded as a duet with Barbara Dickson for the Chess musical concept album.

 Paige collaborated with Tim Rice on the lyrics for "All Things Considered", which were set to a melody by Vangelis.

+The album includes Paige's cover of the ballad Shaking You, which was originally written for and performed by Olivia Newton-John for the soundtrack of the 1983 movie Two Of A Kind.